tzv47/maple_syrup_order_management/README.md

 When developing this app, i have made following assumption:

 - Cart

-    * A cart can only contain a single product for a given user
+  - A cart can only contain a single product for a given user

 - Order

-    * For a successful order for a given user, cart will be "consumed" and product max qty will be deducted
+  - For a successful order for a given user, cart will be "consumed" and product max qty will be deducted

 - Product
-    * Product max qty will be not affected during creating/modification of a cart related to a product, only during a successful order transaction
+  - Product max qty will be not affected during creating/modification of a cart related to a product, only during a successful order transaction

+## TODO

+- Integration test
+- User controller & service
+- JWT based auth